ManoloMancelli/Vive-Wand-Research/docs/Tests.md

 ## Software

 - Doesn't require Dongle.
 Works over USB
+- While using USB, lower quality cables will result in tracking losses or no tracking at all
+- Works best with Dongle
 - Make sure activateMultipleDrivers" : true is inside steamvr.vrsettings

 ## Mechanical